Message from the President

 The Hopi language is more than just a method of communicating on a day-to-day basis.
-Although Hopi ancestors left their clan markings and other symbols all over the ancient homelands during their migrations, the Hopi legends, prophecies and the language itself have been passed down from generation to generation orally, relying entirely on the language of Hopi forefathers to give it color and excitement and depth.
+Our Hopi ancestors left their clan markings and other symbols all over the ancient homelands during their migrations.
+The Hopi legends, prophecies and the language itself have been passed down from generation to generation orally, relying entirely on the language of Hopi forefathers to give it color and excitement and depth.
 Our language is everything.
 It connects us to our ancestors.
 Anita Poleahla